ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 The GUI builds copy a JRE from `\\isis\inst$\Kits$\CompGroup\ICP\ibex_client_jre`.
 Replace this with the latest JRE and check that things still work.

+### Pydev

+To update the version of Pydev on shadow, git clone --recurse-submodules the latest version and run mvn install in its base directory.
+After a successful build, upload the repo to shadow.

 # Python

 ## Python itself